 Highlights from the June 6-8 convention.

 The 2019 ACS National Convention was fantastic: three days with some of the brightest attorneys, law students, scholars, and advocates in the nation.
-We’ll be posting videos and photos in the coming weeks, so check back!

 The 2019 ACS National Convention brought together nearly 1,000 lawyers, law students, judges, and policymakers to address some of the most urgent and challenging issues confronting our nation.
 Convention speakers included Bryan Stevenson, Hon.
 Goodwin Liu, Rep. Colin Allred, Rep. Sharice Davids, Rep. Jennifer Wexton, Bob Ferguson, Hon.
 Anita Earls, and many more.